 Unlike depression, grief comes in waves, with thoughts and reminders of the lost individual triggering bouts of intense emotion.
-"Over time, these 'grief bursts' will decrease in duration and will occur less frequently," Fredda Wasserman, MA, MPH, LMFT, CT tells Bustle.
+"Over time, these 'grief bursts' will decrease in duration and will occur less frequently," Fredda Wasserman, MA, MPH, LMFT, CT of OUR HOUSE Grief Support Center, tells Bustle.
 "In major depression, the depressed mood is more persistent and pervasive and not limited to specific thoughts or remembrances."
 If you are finding that you are struggling with depressive thoughts that do not seem to go away, speaking with a therapist or loved one can help you find ways to cope with these difficult emotions.

 3People Grieving Respond Well To Family & Friends

 The comfort of family and friends might be received differently depending on if the person is grieving or has depression.
 "When grieving, people often respond positively to the comfort and support of friends and family," Randye Golden-Grant, LCSW, a bereavement counselor affiliated with Sharp HospiceCare tells Bustle."
 "In a major depression, people often do not accept support and may tend to isolate themselves from others."

 4Self-Care Can Have An Immediate Effect On Grief

 "The darkest hours of grief can be made brighter by practicing self-care," says Gileno.
 "If we are depressed, the light may come for a moment, but quickly passes and is something we can’t seem to shake."
 Activities like reading a good book, chatting with a trusted peer, or attending a workshop can help integrate loss into your life and gain coping skills, but with depression, they rarely have the same lasting effect.
 But that's to say that self-care can't help with depression — by consulting with a therapist, or someone you trust, you can explore self-care techniques that can help lift your mood, even in the smallest of ways.